What is Alzheimer's Awareness Month?

 Please support Alzheimer's Awareness Month.
 It's an easy start to helping your fellow Canadians who are living with this serious disease.

-For this year’s theme, we are pleased to announce a nation-wide campaign reminding people that the Alzheimer Society is the First Link® to Support, Knowledge and Community.
+For this year’s theme, we are letting people across Canada know that the Alzheimer Society is the First Link® to Support, Community, Knowledge and Expertise.

 What is First Link®?

 When a person is diagnosed with dementia, the Alzheimer Society is the first place to turn – and First Link® is the connection to support, care, knowledge, expertise, and referrals.